waldrain/waldrain.github.io/moniwonig.md

     - cornelius front wall window front double glazing insulation
     - cornelius window insulation in kitchen
     - cornelius concrete wall to street and new water cistern
-    - cornelius compost toilet: plastic sack, separett, urine to save or lead into sewage, door to open and remove sack, ventilation below seat, streu to cover poo could be wood shavings or terra preta, already containing microorganisms and EM
+    - cornelius compost toilet: plastic sack, separett, urine to save or lead into sewage, door to open and remove sack, ventilation below seat, streu to cover feces could be wood shavings or terra preta, already containing microorganisms and EM
 - moni kitchen shelf for pot and pan lids, hooks for pots and pans?
 - moni bettschublade: h 20 x w 80 x t 100
 - plan and build moni balcony wintergarten